avajs/ava/docs/05-command-line.md

 	                          then exit

 Positionals:
-  pattern  Glob patterns to select what test files to run.
-Leave empty if you
-           want AVA to run all test files instead.
+  pattern  Select which test files to run.
+Leave empty if you want AVA to run
+           all test files as per your configuration.
+Accepts glob patterns, directories that (recursively) contain test files, and file paths.
            Add a colon and specify line numbers of specific tests to run                                                       [string]
 Options:
   --version               Show version number                          [boolean] --color                 Force color output                           [boolean]